-We live in a world that has little or no idea what true peace is or how it is achieved.
-John Ritenbaugh shows how we can produce godly peace even in the midst of turmoil and why it is such an important virtue.
+The world has little or no idea what true peace is or how it is achieved.
+Yet we can produce godly peace even in the midst of turmoil—and we must.

-The book of Amos is an astounding prophecy, closely paralleling the conditions in modern Israel today.
-This first part deals with introductory materials, Israel's covenant responsibilities, God's judgment and how unrighteousness affects society.
+The book of Amos is an astounding prophecy, closely paralleling the conditions in the Western world today.
+Amos reveals how unrighteousness undermines society.